 According to Forrester, there will be an expected rise in the use of PC’s and smartphones into the future as these devices will offer new features of augmented and mixed reality.
 Although this may increase competition for VR, it is predicted that in the year 2025, VR’s market share will reach $48.5 billion.
-The expected rise in the VR market will result due to the likelihood for prices of headsets to drop and become cheaper for corporations to purchase at scale.
-So, what better a time than now to learn about the possibilities of how VR training can merge with your company’s annual training program.
+The expected rise in the VR market will be conducive to the prices of headsets expected to drop and become cheaper for corporations to purchase at scale.
+So, what better a time than now to learn about the possibilities of how VR training can merge smoothly with your company’s training regimes.

 This article will look into the quickest ways to calculate the number of headsets that your business should purchase to achieve a cost-effective and long term training solution.
 Here is a breakdown of PwC’s report about discovering the number of headsets they would need, along with many insights the company took into consideration before investing.